cd84097a65d/Get-Funds-from-ariva.de/README.md

 The measures in each category are highlighted according to the percentiles in rows 53-55.
 I prefer to use 85% percentile to highlight the values green and 15% percentiles to highlight them red.

-The yellow-marked cell in column A shows the newly added positions.

-The sheet “Results” shows that in general the positions that were growing in the past will be growing in the future (left graph).
-The positions wll give more return with increasing of the Sharpe ratio (right graph).
+The sheet “Results” represents a proof of the concept; for more information, read the [GitHub Pages]( https://cd84097a65d.github.io/Get-Funds-from-ariva.de/).